 When it comes to online brokerages, two popular options that many investors consider are Robinhood and Vanguard.
 Robinhood, known for its commission-free trading and user-friendly platform, has become a favorite among younger investors and those new to the world of trading.
 On the other hand, Vanguard, a well-established brokerage with a long-standing reputation, offers a wide range of investment options and is particularly popular among long-term and retirement-focused investors.
 In this comparison, we will explore the pros and cons of both Robinhood and Vanguard, helping you make an informed decision on which online brokerage best fits your needs and preferences.

 Robinhood is a popular online brokerage platform that has revolutionized investing by offering commission-free trades on stocks, options, ETFs, and cryptocurrencies.
-It is especially well-known for its user-friendly interface and mobile app, making it a favorite among younger and tech-savvy investors.
+It is especially well-known for its user-friendly interface and mobile app.
 In this module, we will discuss the pros and cons of Robinhood for an individual looking to open an account and compare it with Vanguard, another reputable online brokerage.